State of Financial Crime 2023 Report

 Recent international and domestic events have emphasized how enhanced transparency of the ownership and control of businesses and arrangements can strengthen law enforcement efforts to prevent the misuse of legal entities.
 For example, the Panama Papers highlighted the ease of use of corporations and other legal entities to evade or avoid taxes, facilitate criminal activities, and conduct corrupt activities.

 Advances in Canada’s AML/ATF Regulations

-The federal government, provinces and territories share responsibility for corporate governance in Canada.
+The federal government, provinces and territories share responsibility for corporate governance on anti-money laundering in Canada.
 In December 2017, federal, provincial, and territorial finance ministers agreed in principle to pursue legislative amendments to their respective statutes to require all corporations within their jurisdictions to hold accurate and up-to-date beneficial ownership information that would be available to law enforcement, tax and other competent authorities.

 In fall 2018, the Government of Canada amended the Canada Business Corporations Act (CBCA) to require privately-held, federally-incorporated corporations to create and maintain a register with certain information about their “individuals with significant control” (ISCs).

 In 2019, to enhance the availability of beneficial ownership information to certain authorities, the CBCA was further amended to require these same corporations make their registers of ISCs available to certain investigative bodies upon request (subject to certain conditions).
 British Columbia and Manitoba have passed similar legislation improving the availability of beneficial ownership information within their jurisdictions, and the Saskatchewan legislature recently introduced a beneficial ownership bill.
 The remaining provinces and territories continue to work on the implementation of their own respective legislation.